 How to Spot Signs of Germination

 Around three weeks after the seeds are planted, tiny leaves should start to appear.
 Once this happens, remove the plastic covering to give the tiny seedlings access to fresh air.
 They must watch out for fungal infections, which are common in Echeveria seedlings during the first two months of growth.
-If any fungus is visible, you should treat all their pots with fungicide.
+If any fungus is visible, you should treat all the pots with fungicide.

 How to Care